simetri-graphics/simetri/docs/reading.md

 <div id="random-image-container"></div>
 # Reading

 These are the books that I used and liked.
 There will be brief summaries of each book.
-Books are grouped by their tags.
-Each book may have one or more tags.
+Books are grouped by their tags and each book may have one or more tags.
 You can view a list of categorized books in [the tags page](tags.md).

 [![cover](assets/book_covers_and_pages/tilings_and_patterns.jpg){width="125"}](books/tilings_and_patterns.md)
 [![cover](assets/book_covers_and_pages/symmetries_of_things.jpg){width="125"}](books/the_symmetries_of_things.md)